BolajiAyodeji/bolajiayodeji.com/content/setting-up-git-first-time.md

 ```
 the `--global` option makes sure these values are used throughout your system

-- Next setup the default text editor you'll use whenever you need to enter a message in Git.
+- Next set up the default text editor you'll use whenever you need to enter a message in Git.
 This is not compulsory, if you don't configure this, Git will use your default editor.
 If you want to use something else, configure like so:

 ```
 git config --global core.editor emacs
 ```

-- Next, setup colors for your Git console. <br>
+- Next, set up colors for your Git console. <br>

 > For Linux OS users, you can use third pary Zsh configurators like [oh my zsh](https://ohmyz.sh/) to customize your terminal look with themes :). <br>
 To configure this, do this: